alinamserban24/theluxeperfumesociety/README.md

 # The Luxe Perfume Society </br>
 </hr>
-Website created with HTML, CSS, Bootstrap and JavaScript, using the Grid System.
+Website created with HTML, CSS, Bootstrap using the Grid System.

 ## Table of Contents
 </hr>